alexavelez/AI_web_scrapper_selenium_llama/README.md

 This project is a derivative work inspired by the excellent tutorial "Python AI Web Scraper Tutorial" by Tech with Tim, available at https://www.youtube.com/watch?v=Oo8-nEuDBkk.

 While the core structure of the project is based on Tech with Tim's tutorial, I have made significant modifications, especially regarding the scrapping logic, HTML cleaning and Llama integration.

+## Note

+To ensure the highest success rate when scraping websites, consider integrating a proxy and captcha solving service like Bright Data, Smart Proxy, or Scraping Ant.
+These services provide a pool of rotating residential proxies and powerful captcha solvers, which are crucial for bypassing website blocks and CAPTCHAs.
+While your Selenium-based scraper incorporates headers, mouse scrolling, and timed pauses to mimic human behavior, it will likely encounter limitations.